The Media’s Role and How We Can Change the Narrative For Spiders

 In the UK, where most spider species are harmless, this negative portrayal is particularly misleading.
 It’s essential to question negative reports about spiders and seek out factual, positive information.
 When you read something positive about spiders in the news, it is likely to be accurate.
 However, if you come across negative information, approach it with scepticism!

-Misleading Media Spider Reports: Case Studies
+Misleading Spider Media: Case Studies

 The Fen Raft Spider Release